What do the Green, Yellow, and Red indicators mean on the Morning Readiness reading analysis?

 This often includes being able to:

 - Tackle a few more items on your to-do list

 - Think a little more clearly at work or school

 - Have a little more fun with alcohol, cheat foods and bedtimes :)

 Yellow (Sympathetic): indicates the body is under a bit more stress or reduced recovery than usual.
 If your goal for today includes long term growth or results, consider lighter exercise and reducing stressful activity unless you have restful days coming up or if overdoing it is not a concern.
 Otherwise, you may be able to expect a small performance boost on this day (depending on your circumstances).

 Yellow (Parasympathetic): indicates the body’s recovery systems are working overtime to recover from a large or accumulated stress.
-This state is correlated with overreaching in training or overactive parasympathetic (recovery) systems.
+This state is correlated with overreaching in training, fighting off illness, or other overactive parasympathetic (recovery) systems.

 Red (sympathetic): indicates the body is experiencing deeper levels of stress or fatigue.
 To avoid over training or over stressing it is highly recommended to prioritize rest.

-Red (parasympathetic): indicates a deeper level of recovery activity in response to accumulated stress.
-The body is likely reaching an over trained state.
-It is strongly recommended to prioritize light active recovery.
+Red (parasympathetic): indicates a deeper level of recovery activity in response to accumulated stress and very likely, illness.
+The body could also be reaching an over-trained state.
+It is strongly recommended to prioritize rest and recovery.